 - A society carefully controls the freedom of speech of all people.
 The Internet is not accessible to the public, certain books are banned and the media works for the state and is permitted to write only the positive news that the state allows to be printed.
 This is an example of a society where the people who are under the control of the authority are oppressed.

-- A society allows immigrants to enter its borders but will not grant them any rights.
-The immigrants are not allowed to participate in the political process and are not protected by the laws that apply to citizens.
-The immigrants can be forced to work for low wages and are denied basic services such as access to food and health care.
-This is an example of a situation where the immigrants are oppressed by the society.
+- A society allows migrants to enter its borders but will not grant them any rights.
+The migrants are not allowed to participate in the political process and are not protected by the laws that apply to citizens.
+The migrants can be forced to work for low wages and are denied basic services such as access to food and health care.
+This is an example of a situation where the migrants are oppressed by the society.

 These are all examples of oppression against different groups.
 In every case, those who are in power or who are in control treat those who have no power unfairly and deprive them of certain basic rights or liberties.